Aram Asatryan: Biography

 Asatryan performed many concerts internationally (Asia, Europe, Russia, the Middle East), and in many cities in Armenia.
 He wrote over 500 songs and constantly held world tours.
-Throughout his life, he received many awards such as the "Gusan", which he was awarded on April 18, 2003 by the Cultural Music Ministry in Armenia.
+Throughout his life, he received many awards such as the "Gusan", which he was awarded on 18 April 2003 by the Cultural Music Ministry in Armenia.
 The "Gusan" award is the most prestigious award offered by the Cultural Music Ministry in Armenia.

 Personal life

 Aram Asatryan was married to Nvart Gevorkyan and they had three sons, Artash, Tigran, Setrak, and a daughter, Zvart.

 Until his death, Asatryan resided in the United States.
 He believed his music would pass on from generation to generation.
-His son Setrak (Seto) died in a tragic automobile accident approximately one year before Aram's death, which left Aram in a grieving state until his return to Armenia in 2006.
-His musical legacy is continued by his two sons, Tigran and Artash Asatryan, his nephew Hovhannes Asatryan, and his two grandsons, Arman and Grisha Asatryan.
+His son Setrak (Seto) died in an automobile accident approximately one year before Aram's death.
+His musical legacy is continued by his two sons, Tigran and Artash Asatryan, his nephew Hovhannes Asatryan, and his three grandsons, Aram, Arman, and Grisha Asatryan.